Item 5 of the provisional agenda*

 International Labour Organization

-1.On behalf of the Committee, the secretariat invited the International Labour Organization (ILO), on 25 February 2004, to submit to the Committee a report on information provided by States to ILO on the implementation of the Convention on the Elimination of All Forms of Discrimination against Women in areas falling within the scope of its activities, which would supplement the information contained in the reports of the States parties to the Convention that will be considered at the thirty-first session.
+1.On behalf of the Committee, the secretariat invited the International Labour Organization (ILO), on 30 September 2004, to submit to the Committee a report on information provided by States to the ILO on the implementation of the Convention on the Elimination of All Forms of Discrimination against Women in areas falling within the scope of its activities, which would supplement the information contained in the reports of the States parties to the Convention that would be considered at the thirty-second session.

-3.The report has been submitted in compliance with the request of the Committee.
+3.The report annexed hereto has been submitted in compliance with the request of the Committee.